linode/apl-docs/docs/for-devs/console/services.md

 Exposure controls wether internet exposure should be enabled or not.
 Three options exist:

 - `Private`: choose to expose services in-cluster
-- `Public`: choose to expose services publicly
+- `Public`: choose to expose services on a private or public load balancer

 ### Private

 Choose private to expose the service in-cluster and configure in-cluster [ingress network policies](#ingress-traffic-inside-the-cluster)

-### Public
+### External

-Use Public to expose a service with a domain name and a certificate on an external network (using an external load balancer)
+Use External to expose a service with a domain name and a certificate on an external network (using an external load balancer).

 A URL will have a hostname that consists of `$HOST_NAME.$DNS_ZONE`.
 Options are described below.